syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% endtabs %}

-## PdfLayoutResult
+## Getting HTML content height in PDF

-Getting last line of the HTML content in the PDF document is possible using PdfLayoutResult.
-Using that result, we can add contents after converting HTML to PDF with the continuation.
+Getting height of the HTML content in PDF document is possible using PdfLayoutResult.
+Using that result, it is possible to add contents after converting HTML to PDF with continuation.
 Please refer below code snippet,

 {% tabs %}